jdkweb/2solar/readme.md

 This wrapper communicates with the 2Solar API.
 This wrapper keeps the customer informed with mail.
 The content of the mail depends on the status of a quote in the 2Solar API.

-This wrapper checks the status and ensures that the correct emails are sent and not duplicates.
+This wrapper checks the status and ensures that the correct emails are send ones.

 Exp. mailing depending on status: